ibm-cloud-docs/openwhisk/z_archive_openwhisk_object_storage.md

   ```
   ibmcloud fn activation poll
   ```
- 7. In your {{site.data.keyword.cos_short}} dashboard, either modify an existing bucket object or create one.
+ 7. In your {{site.data.keyword.cos_full_notm}} dashboard, either modify an existing bucket object or create one.
 To learn how to add an object to your bucket, see [Add some objects to your bucket](/docs/services/cloud-object-storage?topic=cloud-object-storage-getting-started#gs-add-objects).

  8. For each bucket object change, observe new activations for the `myCosTrigger` trigger and `showCosChange` action.
 These activations appear in your window running the `ibmcloud fn activation poll` command within the configured bucket polling interval.